August 24th 2019, 10:30 am

 Speaker: Dr. Terrance W Sloan, Retired Chief of Staff of the Gallup Indian Medical Center in Gallup, NM

-Dr Sloan will present various clinical cases to give us an understanding of health care for Native Americans and the challenges they face.
+Dr Sloan presents various clinical cases to give us an understanding of health care for Native Americans and the challenges they face.

 More details starting on the 2nd page of our newsletter.